Candidates with Disabilities

 This page covers special examination arrangements for candidates with disabilities.

-- Candidates may require additional time for the test (e.g. dyslexia) and in this case will sit the UKCATSEN (Special Educational Needs) which is 25% longer than the standard UKCAT.
+- Candidates may require additional time for the test and in this case will sit the UKCATSEN (Special Educational Needs) which is 25% longer than the standard UKCAT.

-- Candidates may require a particular test-centre environment due to a medical condition or disability.
-Information regarding how you might discuss these requirements with us can be found here.
+- Candidates may require a particular test-centre environment due to a medical condition or disability and will need to arrange this in advance of their test.

-If you are not sure if you are eligible to take the UKCATSEN or if you would normally expect to offer different evidence of your condition, please contact UKCAT before booking your test.
+Candidates unsure whether they are eligible to take the UKCATSEN or expecting to offer different evidence of their condition should contact UKCAT directly before booking their test.